bnnm/wwiser/doc/WWISER.md

 - songs with random files/variations: selected from a list and may change dynamically in Wwise (like on every loop), can only play pre-selected values (configurable/editable).
 - multi-loops: Wwise can loop each element independently (since it's just "repeating" parts rather than "looping"), but .txtp doesn't (can be manually simulated).
 - effects: Wwise can apply effects like pitch, panning, filters and so on, none are simulated
+- plugins: Wwise can alter output (including volume) from multiple bank parameters, not simulated either
-- special audio: songs with unusual features like midis/sfx plugins can't play (too complex)
+- special audio: songs with unusual features like midis/tone generator plugins can't play (too complex)
 - crossfades: Wwise games sometimes silence or crossfade files while playing the rest (configurable)
-- volumes: Wwise can alter final volume from multiple bank parameters, so some songs may sound a bit quiet (configurable)
 - fade-in/outs: some audio parts should be faded but are ignored (to be fixed)

 Other limitations: